Bleeding due to injury: applying a tourniquet. How to properly apply a tourniquet

 Primary bleeding

-Bleeding occurs immediately at the time of injury when the vessel is damaged.
+Bleeding occurs immediately at the time of injury when a vessel is damaged.

 Secondary bleeding

-Allocate: early and late bleeding.
-Early arising from several hours to 4-5 days after damage.
-Causes: slippage of the thread from the vessel applied during the primary operation, washing out of the thrombus from the vessel with an increase in pressure, acceleration of blood flow or a decrease in vessel tone.
-Late ones occur 4-5 days or more after the injury.
-This is usually associated with the destruction of the vascular wall as a result of the development of infection in the wound.
+There are: early and late bleeding.
+Early ones that occur from several hours to 4-5 days after damage.
+Causes: slipping of the thread from the vessel applied during the initial operation, washing out of the blood clot from the vessel when pressure increases, blood flow accelerates or the tone of the vessel decreases.
+Late ones appear 4-5 days or more after damage.
+This is usually associated with destruction of the vascular wall as a result of the development of infection in the wound.

-Acute bleeding The outflow of blood occurs in a short period of time.
+Acute bleeding The bleeding occurs in a short period of time.

 Chronic bleeding